 Kindness is a win-win for both the giver and receiver.
 In searching for ways to reduce my own stress, I started participating in more volunteer activities in my community.
-I recently worked with an under-privileged six year old boy on his reading skills.
+I recently worked with an under-privileged six-year-old boy on his reading skills.
 It was so rewarding when he read the word “different” on his own since it was very challenging for him.
-His teacher was so excited for that accomplishment, and it gave him a confidence boost.
-I experienced so much joy from helping him and can’t wait to go back in a couple weeks.
+His teacher was so excited about that accomplishment, and it gave him a confidence boost.
+I experienced so much joy from helping him and can’t wait to go back in a couple of weeks.

 What Happens When We Are Kind?